SoCXin/doc/docs/ARM/ST/M4/cmd_test.rst

 Examples
 --------

-For the examples please follow to :ref:`unit_testing` page.
+For the examples please follow to :ref:`stm32` page.